Eating raw food is part of Japanese culture.

 Eggs are naturally rich in protein, iron, potassium, omega 3, DHA, and vitamins A, B, and D.

 While research suggests that cooking eggs can help our body absorb its protein content faster, the process also destroys about 20% to 30% of eggs’ vitamin content.

 So, aside from the fact that it is part of their tradition, Japanese people also believe that they get more nutrients from eating raw eggs.

 Is it Safe to eat raw Eggs in Japan?

 Are people in Japan not scared of catching salmonella infection from consuming fresh eggs?

 Direct answer: YES, they are also scared.

-But since eating tamago kake gohan and other raw egg-based food in Japan is prevalent, the Japanese government has imposed strict procedures and regulations for egg production.
+But since eating Tamago Kake Gohan and other raw egg-based food is so loved in Japan, the Japanese government has imposed strict procedures and regulations for egg production.

 Egg farms in different prefectures across Japan follow the generational method for producing eggs.